Twins vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .273 with two doubles, two home runs, a walk and six RBI.
+- Lindor has picked up a hit in four games in a row.
+During his last five outings he is hitting .273 with two doubles, a home run and four RBI.

 Lindor Recent Games